 Still, the deep, wide protection that comes with a patent can make it worth the time, energy and money of seeking approval.
 Amazon’s early “1-click shopping” patent, gave it an edge over its rivals, and was widely considered a game changer in the world of ecommerce.

 Here’s roughly how the process works: After some initial paperwork, you’ll hear whether your idea is patentable, meaning that it’s new and novel — that someone else hasn’t had the same notion and already claimed your creation.
 You’ll be assigned a patent examiner who will review your descriptions and claims and determine whether your invention meets the standards for a patent.
 “It’s often a straightforward answer and unfortunately the answer is often no,” says Todd Noah, a patent attorney at Dergosits & Noah in San Francisco.
 That “no” is not necessarily definitive as you can either appeal or ask for further examination.

-Patents, or even patent applications, often serve as a signal to potential investors that your business is worth backing.
-Investors like to see barriers to entry, and could be turned off by founders who don’t know how to protect their inventions from rivals.
-“People know from The Shark Tank that if the new idea has a patent people get 10 times more excited,” says Schacht.
+Patents, or even patent applications to a certain degree, often serve as a signal to potential investors that your business is worth backing.
+Investors like to see barriers to entry, and they could be turned off by founders who don’t know how to protect their inventions from rivals.
+“People know from The Shark Tank that if the new idea has a patent, people get 10 times more excited,” says Schacht.

 The USPTO defines trademarks as “brand names and logos on goods and services.”
 Most immediately, that will apply to your company name.
 And since you will likely put some effort into coming up with one you like, you should make sure it’s truly yours.